Our team

 Education

-• PhD in Research & Evaluation, Virginia Commonwealth University
+• Ph.D. in Research & Evaluation, Virginia Commonwealth University

 • MA in Psychological Sciences, James Madison University